Hyperbolicity and bounded-valued cohomology: Introduction

 {\bf Acknowledgements.} The authors are thankful to Roberto Frigerio, Ian Leary, Clara L\"{o}h and Eduardo Mart\'{i}nez-Pedroza for helpful discussions and comments.
 We are also grateful to Francesco Milizia for his remarks which led to an improvement of Corollary \ref{rel_hyp_cd}, and to Robert Kropholler for spotting unnecessarily strong assumptions in an earlier draft.
+Finally, we are thankful to the referee for the careful reading of the paper and their suggestions.